-Give yourself a quick head massage to ease tension.
-Combine 5 drops of peppermint with a tablespoon of carrier oil like coconut or almond and massage into the temples and the base of your neck.
+To give yourself a quick head massage to ease tension, combine 5 drops of peppermint with a tablespoon of carrier oil like coconut or almond and massage into the temples and the base of your neck.

 Tea tree: A must-have oil that’s amazing for just about any skin condition, including cold sores, acne, minor cuts, eczema and fungal infections.

 Calendula oil: Renowned for its skin-healing properties, calendula oil helps heal damaged skin, reduce scarring and generally keep skin happy and calm.
 Buy calendua oil (or infuse your own) and use it as a body oil or in homemade first-aid salves and diaper creams.